949A Edgewater Blvd

 Opened – Late 2011

 Service – Cooking Papa had fair service for this type of restaurant.
 We had to flag down the waiter to get things done, as they look like they’re running around like they are slurping Red Bull.
-No wonder the Yelp reviews are fair.
+No wonder the Yelp rates this place as fair.

 Verdict – Cooking Papa serves up reasonably priced casual Chinese food in decent surroundings.
 The food quality here is solid, but not exceptional.